php-http/fig-standards/proposed/http-client/http-client.md

     /**
      * Sends a PSR-7 request.
      *
-     * If a request is sent without any prior configuration, an exception MUST NOT be thrown
-     * when a response is recieved, no matter the HTTP status code.
+     * An exception MUST NOT be thrown when a response is recieved, no matter the HTTP status code.
      *
-     * If a request is sent without any prior configuration, a HTTP client MUST NOT follow redirects.
+     * The HTTP client MUST NOT follow redirects.
      *
      * The client MAY do modifications to the Request before sending it.
 Because PSR-7 objects are
      * immutable, one cannot assume that the object passed to HttpClient::sendRequest will be the same